Are you a Home Medical or Elevator and Lift Company?

 Do you have the experience necessary?

 We do!
 Many of our employees have more than 10 years experience in the elevator and lift industry.
-Our owner started out doing repairs and installations 20 years ago, and has worked in almost every position throughout the company.
+Our owner started out doing repairs and installations over 25 years ago, and has worked in almost every position throughout the company.
 This ensures that each phase of your experience with Uppercut is treated with the respect you deserve.
 The service doesn’t stop after the contract is signed!

 What is your primary focus?